Boulder Valley | Quarter 1 2021

 The Boulder County Plains communities experienced the largest increase in average price, increasing by 34.5% in Q1 of 2021 compared to the same time frame in 2020.
 The average price for a home in this area is $1,324,014, up from Q1 of 2020 when the average price was $984,350.

 Elevated demand for homes within the Boulder community has resulted in many homes spending less time on the market.
 For example, listings in Downtown Boulder spent an average of 16.2% less time on the market, decreasing from 111 days on market in Q1 of 2020 to 93 days on market through Q1 of this year.
 Louisville saw one of the more significant decreases in days on market, decreasing by 50.6%, leaving most listings on the market for just 41 days.

 For those looking for rich community culture and closeness to nature, Boulder is one of the best communities along the Front Range to buy and sell homes.

-This Colorado Micro Market Report Includes Real Estate data statistics for the following neighborhoods (single family, unless otherwise indicated): Central Boulder, East Boulder, Gunbarrel, Mapleton Hill, Newlands, Niwot, Northeast Boulder, Northwest Boulder, South Boulder, Southeast Boulder, Southwest Boulder.
+This Colorado Micro Market Report includes real estate data statistics for the following neighborhoods (single family, unless otherwise indicated): Central Boulder, East Boulder, Gunbarrel, Mapleton Hill, Newlands, Niwot, Northeast Boulder, Northwest Boulder, South Boulder, Southeast Boulder, and Southwest Boulder.